 The temperature will correspond to the internal temperature you desire (perhaps minus a few degrees to accommodate for the sear).
 The time will vary based on the density and thickness of that which you would like to cook.

-You’re likely to find a recommendation for time and temp on this website via recipes, an app by the manufacturer of the immersion circulator, or any number of other easily accessible places.
+You’re likely to find a recommendation for time and temp on this website via recipes, a sous vide app by the manufacturer of the immersion circulator, or any number of other easily accessible places.

 Below is a summary of the times and temperatures sous vide for a few of the more popular foods that greatly benefit from reheating by immersion.

 |Steak – 1 inch thick||Medium-rare||130°F (54°C)||40 minutes|